 On the way back, you will have the possibility to stop at local communities along the way and your guide will help you to interact with the local community to learn about the way of life here.
 Seize the opportunity to see how rice paper is produced and to taste Palm Wine and Palm Sugar, which are popular local produce (seasonal).

-With award-winning fine-dining restaurants, exquisite spa facilities, a state-of-the-art fitness center, expansive swimming pool, and an exemplary level of charming and efficient service, the Sukhothai Bangkok is the perfect retreat from the hustle and bustle of the modern world.
+With award-winning fine-dining restaurants, exquisite spa facilities, a state-of-the-art fitness center, an expansive swimming pool, and an exemplary level of charming and efficient service, the Sukhothai Bangkok is the perfect retreat from the hustle and bustle of the modern world.

 ACTIVITIES in BANGKOK: